 How Do You Attach Skirting to an RV?

-Your RV winter skirting needs to be attached very securely.
-While the type of material you use matters, the way it’s attached is perhaps even more important.
+You need to attach RV winter skirting securely.
+While the type of material you use matters, the way it’s attached is perhaps even more critical.
 If there are any small gaps, it becomes less effective.

 If you’re using a DIY option such as foam, your skirting may also blow away if it’s not held securely.

-The best method for securing your skirting depends on the material you’re using.
+The best method for securing your skirting depends on your material.
 Custom-made options will come with tools for attachment.